 Option #2 - Certificate to Degree: A student can build an Associate Degree major around a certificate program the college offers that does not already have an Associate Degree option.
-Participating certificate programs include Massage Therapy, Advanced Machine Tool Technology and Medical Assistant.
+Participating certificate programs include Massage Therapy, and Medical Assistant.
+Only #1 and #2 are options from which a student can graduate.